 2. Thermostats: Set your AC to the right temperature

-- Please don’t set the air conditioner at a lower temperature when you turn it on.
+- Don’t set the air conditioner at a lower temperature when you turn it on.
 This won’t make it cool faster and will definitely mean higher costs for you.

-- If 78ºF is too high for your family, try to raise it daily until you reach that number.
+- If 78ºF is too high for your family, try to rise it daily until you reach that number.

-- Try to install a programmable It will allow you to get control over when you want your AC to turn on and at what time, without adjusting it manually.
+- Try to install a programmable It will allow you to get control over when you want your AC to turn on and at what time, without having to manually adjust it.

 - Keep your house warmer than normal while you sleep or when you’re away.

 Buying ceiling fans can be a great investment if you want to lower your energy consumption.
 They lower people’s body temperature by creating a wind-chill effect, allowing you to have your thermostat at a higher temperature without even noticing.
 Remember always to turn them off when you leave the room.
 They’re meant to cool people, not rooms.